Elias-Wide/fastapi-boilerplate/README.md

-# FastAPI Departments Tree
+# FastAPI Auth & User Management Service

-A production-ready FastAPI application for managing department trees, built with SQLAlchemy, Pydantic, Alembic, and Docker.
+A production-ready FastAPI application for user management and authentication, built with SQLAlchemy, Pydantic, Alembic, Poetry, and Docker.

 ---